 Note: Of course, further projects can be created at any time and inserted into the layers

 With Agile Hive, PIs can be created per ART.
 The respective sprints / iterations are then automatically created in the teams.
-The user who creates the PIs must have the "Manage Sprints" permission in all child projects of the respective ART.
+The user who creates the PIs must have the "Manage Sprints" and "Browse Projects" permissions in all child projects of the respective ART.